nginxinc/nginx-gateway-fabric/tests/README.md

 - NGF-specific functionality
 - Non-Functional requirements testing (such as performance, scale, etc.)

-When running, the tests create a port-forward from your NGF Pod to localhost, using a port chosen by the test framework.
+When running, the tests create a port-forward from your NGF Pod to localhost using a port chosen by the test framework.
 Traffic is sent over this port.

 Directory structure is as follows: